 In a major change, repeat violators will be dealt with harshly.
 Ketchum hopes to influence the behavior of Wall Street firms by, for example, showing them that if they don't do the right thing, they face higher fines.
 "We've got to make sure the penalties are sufficient so members won't treat them as a cost of doing business," says Ketchum.
 NYSE enforcement chief Susan L. Merrill adds that she'll also impose sanctions if firms don't fully reimburse investors for bad advice or fraud.
 "The whole idea is to make customers whole," she says.

 Ketchum is spreading the regulatory net into entirely new areas.
 For the first time, his team will scrutinize brokerages that trade big blocks of shares for mutual and pension funds.
 It will also look closely into whether brokers handle orders near the close of the market fairly.
 It is mulling a rule to force Wall Street firms to acknowledge receipt of a customers' complaint within 15 days.
 There's no such requirement now.
 And if the NYSE has its way, all brokers, no matter how long they've been in the industry, will have to participate in ongoing education.
 Until now, veteran brokers were often exempt from annual certification.
-"We're moving faster; the stakes are rising," says Grace B. Vogel, the new head of member firm regulation who was recruited from Citigroup (C
+"We're moving faster; the stakes are rising," says Grace B. Vogel, the new head of member firm regulation who was recruited from Citigroup (C) in June.

 Under Ketchum, the NYSE is looking a lot less clubby.
 His top cops include two women -- Vogel, 48, and Merrill, 47 -- as well as an African American, Robert A. Marchman, 46, a former branch chief of the Securities & Exchange Commission who joined in September as head of market surveillance.
 Marchman led the recent investigation into seven specialists for alleged improper trading that resulted in $247 million in fines.
 "We want to deal with issues before they become widespread, and we've been empowered to do that," Marchman says.